List of Responding Schools

 - Blood Drives

 The Citizen Lawyer Program works with students and student organizations to help them connect with wide variety of pro bono and community volunteering opportunities.
 It collects data on student service.
-Students volunteer with local youth groups and in the schools, at local and clothing food pantries and homeless and domestic violence shelters, doing environmental cleanup and conservation work, and organizing blood drives, among other projects.
+Students volunteer with local youth groups and in the schools, at local clothing and food pantries and homeless and domestic violence shelters, doing environmental cleanup and conservation work, and organizing blood drives, among other projects.

 Many of our student organizations are involved in community service projects.
 BLSA (Black Law Students Association) annually sponsors a Thanksgiving food drive.
 The Non-Traditional Students in Law sponsor an annual clothing drive to collect business attire clothing for low-income persons wanting to get back into the workforce.
 The International Law Society hosts an annual wine tasting to raise funds for various worthy causes, including (more recently) Haiti earthquake relief and refugee relief in the Darfur Region of Sudan and for victims of Hurricane Katrina.
 Women in Law sponsor an annual Pub Night event to raise money for local women's charities.
 NALSA holds an annual toy drive for children from the Haskell Indian Nations University.
 Other student organizations conduct various fundraising activities that provide support to worthy causes as well as to the Public Interest Stipend Program.